case study

 That's a real tension.
 Usability and pedagogy don't always point the same direction.
 This project was one of the first times our team had named it explicitly for outside the context of assigned work.

-The team landed on a version that prioritised student ownership over ease of use.
+The team landed on a version that prioritised student ownership and learning organisation skills over ease of use.
 My designer and I shared the same read on the tradeoff we were making.

 At our sprint review, the questions from senior leadership were about why the platform needed to work differently from the systems students already knew.

-Despite significant scope changes mid-sprint and these questions, the feature still shipped.
+Despite significant scope changes mid-sprint and these questions, the feature shipped.

-I'm still thinking about this one.
-My work has changed too; I'm part of a broader initiative where I own platform usability.
-I'm currently pulling adoption data and have proposed to put automation back on the product backlog.
+I'm still thinking about this build.
+Now that I'm part of a broader initiative where I own platform usability, I'm currently pulling adoption data and have proposed to put automation back on the product backlog.